gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).
 - Add a convention to give each binary a separate object file directory.
 - Need to be able to build a single variant or all variants.
-- Need separate compiler, linker and assembler options for each variant.
-- Need shared compiler, linker and assembler options for all variants.
 - Need to consume locally and between projects and between builds.
 - Need a hook to infer the default variant.
 - Need to handle dependencies.